colinbinion/GettinGit/walkthrough/GettinGit.md

 4. Add the file to be tracked and commit with the message 'created ThunderCats file'.
 5. Open the .txt file in your text editor and write the first 3 words that pop in your head.
 6. Add, then commit your changes with the message "first 3 words by [your first name]"
-7. On GitHub, create a repo called `<your first name>-ThunderCats`.
+7. On gitHub, create a repo called `<your first name>-ThunderCats`.
-8. Add the new GitHub repo as a remote called `origin`.
+8. Add the new gitHub repo as a remote called `origin`.
-9. Push your local commits up to GitHub.
+9. Push your local commits up to gitHub.
-10. Confirm that your commits are now on GitHub.
+10. Confirm that your commits are now on gitHub.

 Make sure your teammates have caught up before moving on.

 ### Next Steps
-1. Partner #1, go to partner #2's <first name>-ThunderCats GitHub repo and **fork** it.
+1. Partner #1, go to partner #2's <first name>-ThunderCats gitHub repo and **fork** it.
 Partner #2, do this to partner #3's repo.
 Partner #3, do it to Partner #1's repo.
 2. Clone the new forked repo (the url should have your username in it) to your computer.
 3. Open your partner's ThunderCats.txt file and write add on a new line 3 colors.
 4. Add, then commit the change to your local repo.
-5. Push the change up to GitHub.
+5. Push the change up to gitHub.
 Your change should now be reflected in your forked repo.
 6. Click the green pull-request button.
 Review the changes.
 Click "Create Pull Request".
 7. Give your pull request a title and (optional) comment.
 Click "Create Pull Request" to submit a pull-request to you partner.